April 30, 2025

 After the American Century

 In one of the worst inaugural addresses in American history, the new Felon in Chief spouted falsities and insults, made vague promises, and proclaimed that the United States had entered a new golden age.
 There was not a single new idea in the speech, nor a single line that will be recalled with respect generations from now.
-The Republicans who repeated rose to their feet and clapped at his inanities demonstrated a level of servility and stupidity that I never thought possible in the United States.
+The Republicans who repeatedly rose to their feet and clapped at his inanities demonstrated a level of servility and stupidity that I never thought possible in the United States.

-Trump has pardoned the treasonous and in some cases murderous acts of thousands of men and women who attacked the Congress of the United States on January 6, 2021.
+Trump has pardoned the treason and in some cases murderous acts of thousands of men and women who attacked the Congress of the United States on January 6, 2021.
 That day will live in infamy, along with his false characterization of these convicted criminals as "political prisoners."
 They physically attacked the Congress.
-They maimed and murdered police officers, and they will always be remembered as a rabble of traitors inspired into action by Trump himself, who watched the attack on Congress in the White House and did nothing for hours.
+They maimed and murdered police officers, and they will always be remembered as a rabble of traitors inspired into action by Trump himself, who watched the attack on Congress seatedin the White House and did nothing for hours.
 That he could be nominated and elected president is a now a permanent stain on the national character.

 Further lowering American prestige, Trump has threatened to raise a high tariff wall against imports from the EU, China, Canada, and Mexico.
 Such threats and blustering do not bring in a golden age.
 They bring in protectionism, bankrupt companies, higher prices, and weaker economies.
+Indeed since Trump took office the economy has stopped growing and has shrunk slightly.